mjoycemilburn/beagairbheag/README.md

-# Beag air Bheag
+pr# Beag air Bheag Companion

 Beag air Bheag is a BBC radio programme designed to help students of Scottish Gàidhlig develop their language skills.
-Much of the material is available varioouly as downloadable podcasts and text tanscripts that can be viewed on the BBC iPlayer.
-The BeagairBheag Companion provides a way of "curating" this material to make access more convenient and also to provide serious students with way of adding their own notes on the material.
+Much of the material for these programmes is available variouly on BBC sites as downloadable podcasts and text rtanscripts.
+The Companion provides a way of "curating" this material to make access more convenient and also to provide serious students with way of adding their own notes on the material.
 It runs locally in a web-browser (eg Chrome) and presents all of the material for a BaB programme in a compact, accessible form.
 Here's a sample page:

 ## Principal elements